farhadjalali/diffutil/README.md

-# diffutil
+# DiffUtil
-Compares two objects and extracts the differents.
-It supports different result structure in order to use for Restful APIs, or MongoDB pacthes and etc
+Compares two objects and extracts the differences.
+It supports different result structure in order to use for Restful APIs, or MongoDB patches and etc